kiggs254/Kiggsradio/README.md

-gonative-android
+gonative-Kiggsradio
 ================

 This is the native Android code used by https://gonative.io/.
-It allows the creation of apps from existing mobile-optimized websites.
+It allowed the creation of  Kiggsradio app from an existing mobile-optimized website Kiggsradio.cladi.co.ke.

 How to use
 ------------